GeoMaciolek/elevated-4k-demo-to-img-and-back/README.md

 [Youtube Video](https://www.youtube.com/watch?v=jB0vBmiTr6o)) to an image file, and then back to an executable.

-Why?
-I find that having this demo displayed as a 1-bit black & white bitmap image helps provide some context as to just how small 4k truly is.
+### What is "Elevated 4k?"

+Without going into the details of the [demoscene](https://en.wikipedia.org/wiki/Demoscene), in short, ["Elevated"](https://www.pouet.net/prod_nfo.php?which=52938) is a computer program/app that was written to demonstrate programming prowess, and to push the limits of what can be done on a computer.
+It shows a tour around a 3d-rendered landscape, while synchronized music plays in the background.

+Normally, in the 21st century, most graphical computer software uses a fair bit (pun unintended) of disk space.
+From watching **Elevated**, one might estimate that it would use at minimum ~10MB of storage, or 10,000kilobytes.
+Instead, the entire program is 4 kilobytes - which is shocking when truly considered.
+For example, the text of the document you are reading now is about 4.3 kilobytes, without including the images or HTML!

+### Why is this shocking / what is "Elevated 4k to Image & Back"

+"4 Kilobytes" by itself isn't very meaningful to most people; even among computer programmers, we don't usually have much context for it.
+This page shows what the demo's entire 4k file looks like as a 1-bit black & white bitmap image.
+Every single bit - the smallest unit of computer data) is displayed as a single pixel / dot.

 In one of the images below, every single bit that makes up the **Elevated** demo is shown - with white pixels for 1s and black pixels for 0s.
 Compare to the low-resolution, compressed screenshot of the demo, fully 18 kilobytes, or more than 3x the size!

 Direct Bit Representation (4k) | Screenshot (18k)
 :-----------------------------:|:----------------:|
 ![Elevated 4k As An Image](elevated-192x170-zeropadded.png)|![Screenshot of Elevated demo](https://media.demozoo.org/screens/s/64/15/e43c.793.jpg)

+### So Now What?

+This page details how you can do this yourself - convert this demo (or potentially other files) into an image like the one shown here, to see for yourself that yes, these tiny images do in fact contain the entire demo!

+## The Data Conversion

 ### Requirements